 The Jane Collective is a loosely affiliated group of scholars interested in advancing feminist pragmatism in the spirit of the social philosophy of Jane Addams (1860-1935).
 Addams has been widely recognized as a social worker, pacifist, and co-founder of the social settlement, Hull House, but not until the late 1990’s did she receive serious consideration for her contribution to philosophy.
 The Jane Collective is particularly interested in facilitating reflection on Addams as a social philosopher and this site is dedicated to that purpose.

-scholarly practices.
-The Peirce Edition Project's mission is
+according to current scholarly practices.
+The Peirce Edition

-to organize and date the manuscripts and to produce an
+Project's mission is to organize and date the manuscripts and to

-approved scholarly edition of Peirce's writings.
-Produced by
+produce an approved scholarly edition of Peirce's writings.
+Produced

-American.
-The purpose of the CSP is to promote the knowledge
+philosopher and scientist American.
+The purpose of the CSP is to

-and study of Peirce in Italy and work to encourage contacts
+promote the knowledge and study of Peirce in Italy and work to

-between the Italian and foreign researchers on Peirce.
+encourage contacts between the Italian and foreign researchers on

 R.W.
 Emerson.
 The Ralph Waldo Emerson Society.